DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/README.md

 The [maui_grid_get_started_migrated.csproj](https://github.com/DevExpress-Examples/maui-migrate-grid-control-from-xamarin-forms/pull/1/files#diff-0c0026324b1c4e828e8afa24df6ccf414fd9f1c2d2ed7c39f276e8973f510217) file includes the contents of our .NET MAUI project (migrated from its Xamarin.Forms counterpart).

-Refer to the following Microsoft topic for more information on how to update the project files: [Migrating from Xamarin.Forms - csproj files updates](https://github.com/dotnet/maui/wiki/Migrating-from-Xamarin.Forms-(Preview)#step-1--csproj-files-updates).
+Refer to the following Microsoft topic for more information on how to update the project files: [Migrating from Xamarin.Forms - Create a New Project](https://learn.microsoft.com/en-us/dotnet/maui/migration/forms-projects?view=net-maui-7.0#create-a-new-project).

 ## Step 2: Update the Framework and DevExpress Controls NuGet References